REAL: Resolving Knowledge Conflicts in Knowledge-Intensive Visual Question Answering via Reasoning-Pivot Alignment: Rethinking Knowledge Conflicts via Reasoning-Pivot Alignment

 \textbf{Reasoning-Pivot Conflict.} Based on the set $\mathcal{P}$, we redefine knowledge conflict as an internal inconsistency regarding any specific reasoning-pivot.
 Let $\mathcal{I}_u$ denote the set of all available information predicates associated with a reasoning-pivot $u \in \mathcal{P}$.
 A valid knowledge conflict exists if and only if the information set $\mathcal{I}_u$ contains mutually exclusive assertions.
 Formally, a conflict is identified as:

 where $a_i$ and $a_j$ are distinct assertions describing reasoning-pivot $u$, and $\bot$ denotes logical contradiction.
 Under this definition, conflict is not about mismatching modalities, but strictly about logical incompatibility within the specific information scope of a reasoning-pivot.
+This precise formulation ensures our framework intervenes only when a contradiction actively disrupts the core logic chain, safely ignoring harmless background noise.